 Way back in the early days of the muscle car wars of the sixties, car manufacturers found all sorts of ways to make their cars faster.
-Bigger engines, gear ratios and high performance tires were available right from the factory.
+Bigger engines, gear ratios, and high performance tires were available right from the factory.
 Then, a few years down the road, as more stoplight racers headed to the race track, the deletion of equipment began.
 If owners were going to remove the back seat just to save weight, why spend the money to install it in the first place?

 This is the philosophy behind the 2012 Ford Mustang Boss 302 with Laguna Seca package, a car that is a complete game-changer for lapping-day enthusiasts.
 It’s been stripped down to the essentials to be faster, lighter, and better for speed.

 Take it to the race track, however, and you’ll have the time of your life!

 Ford press release, video and photos from the North American International Auto Show after the break.

 MONTEREY, Calif., Aug.
 13, 2010 – How do you amp up a performance car package as complete as the new 2012 Mustang Boss 302 – already a street-legal race car in its own right?
 Pull out everything that doesn’t make it go faster and add in more of what does.
 The result is the limited-production Laguna Seca package – the ultimate 2012 Boss, named to commemorate the first-place Boss 302 finish at the 1970 Trans-Am series opener.